openresty/docker-openresty/README.md

 OpenResty is a full-fledged web application server by bundling the standard nginx core, lots of 3rd-party nginx modules, as well as most of their external dependencies.

-From non-RPM flavors, the following modules are included by default, but one can easily increase or decrease that with [custom build options](#build-options) :
+From non-RPM/DEB flavors, the following modules are included by default, but one can easily increase or decrease that with [custom build options](#build-options) :

  * file-aio
  * http_addition_module